someoneus/script/README.md

-# script hub
+# cool
-roblox script hub i made
+cool script hub

 please keep in note that i do not own any of the scripts in this hub (except for the built in tab)